Juniper/libslax/doc/distribution.rst

 can help debug scripts where the execution does not match expectations.

+The `wall` option reports "wall clock" time, covering actions that consume time that aren't accounted for in the system and user time numbers, including retrieving a document using a `curl:single()` call or performing a NETCONF RPC.
+Knowing the actual number of seconds spent per line can give valuable profiling information.
+The 'Wall Clock' total and percentage columns are added to the profiler output, showing the time in seconds that was spent executing that line and the percentage of the total time this represents.

-The profiling is not "Monte Carlo", or clock based, but is based on trace data generated as each SLAX instruction is executed, giving more precise data.
+The profiling is not "Monte Carlo", or clock based, but is based on trace data generated as each SLAX instruction is executed, giving more accurate and precise data.

-The profiler can also be accessed using the :ref:`--profile <profile option>` option.
+The profiler can also be accessed using the :ref:`slaxproc <slaxproc>` :ref:`--profile <profile>` option.
+The `brief` and `wall` modes can be specified using the :ref:`--profile-mode <profile-mode>` option.

 .. index